World's 12 best places for heli-skiing

 Heli-skiing is the ultimate challenge for the powder-hungry skier or boarder in the never-ending quest to carve tracks in soft snow.
 Leaving the lifts and crowds far behind, it takes winter sports to a higher plane.

-Like all of life's luxuries it doesn't come cheap -- and bad-weather days are an occupational hazard.
+Like all travel luxuries, it doesn't come cheap -- and bad-weather days are an occupational hazard.
 But if powder is the priority, there's a heli adventure out there for everyone from decent intermediates to movie-making hotshots.

 Veteran ski-film maker Warren Miller says: "If you don't go this year, you will be one year older when you do."